Shelka4444/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis

+## Overview

-Using R to review production data for insights to help AutoRUs manufacturing team.
+Using R to review production data, insights are gathered to help AutoRUs manufacturing team address troubles which are hampering production of the newest prototype, the MechaCar.
+Linear regression analysis, statistical summaries, and t-test help assess the manufacturing team's situation and provide feedback on production developments to implement for higher quality results.

 ## Linear Regression to Predict MPG
 <p align="center">